NeoGranular/lanyon/_posts/2016-10-02-martial-god-chapter-01-49.md

 ---
 The sun rays at the dawn entered through the window like countless golden arrows.

 He Yiming stretched his body and stood up.
-He then went to the backyard. inside this yard, which solely belonged to He family, he didn’t feel too apprehensive.
+He then went to the backyard.
+Inside this yard, which solely belonged to He family, he didn’t feel too apprehensive.
 <!--more-->

 Currently, the weather was scorching hot.
 Overhead, the sun was gloriously shining, radiating intense heat.
 However, in the light of He Yiming’s cultivation, he didn’t need to fear hot and cold too much.
 As long as the temperature didn’t attain an abnormal state, he wouldn’t care too much about it.